PA-TEC - Pennsylvania Transit Expansion Coalition - Home

 West Chester Commuter Rail Update

-West Chester Railroad operations
+West Chester Railroad Operations

 Over the past several years, interest amongst residents and elected officials in West Chester have been discussing options for restoring commuter rail service to West Chester.
 Unlike other abandoned SEPTA corridors, the West Chester branch is intact and operating, thanks to the West Chester railroad, who operates occasional tourist service between West Chester and Glen Mills.
+Read More

-While West Chester would benefit from reactivated rail serivce, much of the line traverses sparsely populated areas and would attract little ridership between West Chester University and the future Wawa station.
+While West Chester would benefit from reactivated rail service, much of the line traverses sparsely populated areas and would attract little ridership between West Chester University and the future Wawa station.
 It remains unclear where funding for this project will come from.